nayana2627/Zomato-LP/README.md

-Hi this is a zomato landing page
+Hi this is a zomato landing